 - How S. boulardii can support Hashimoto’s root causes

 What is S. boulardii?

 Saccharomyces boulardii, or S. boulardii, is often referred to as a probiotic, but is actually a beneficial yeast that is usually taken in the form of a supplement.
-It has been used clinically for more than 50 years, originally for the prevention and treatment of infectious diarrhea (1, 2).
-That said, interestingly, S. boulardii has been used traditionally as a component of an herbal preparation for hundreds, if not thousands, of years, well before scientists were able to identify and classify bacteria or yeast.
+It has been used clinically for more than 50 years, originally for the prevention and treatment of infectious diarrhea.
+(2,3) That said, S. boulardii has been used traditionally as a component of an herbal preparation for hundreds, if not thousands, of years, well before scientists were able to identify and classify bacteria or yeast.

-As mentioned earlier, S. boulardii has been shown to help raise secretory IgA (3), an immunoglobulin (antibody) that plays a critical role in the immune function of the mucosal linings of the body, and helps to provide a protective barrier (SIgA is the first line of defense for the respiratory and GI tract).
-It can prevent the adhesion of viruses, bacteria, parasites and other pathogens, to our respiratory and gut lining.
+As mentioned earlier, S. boulardii has been shown to help raise secretory IgA, an immunoglobulin (antibody) that plays a critical role in the immune function of the mucosal linings of the body, and helps to provide a protective barrier (SIgA is the first line of defense for the respiratory and GI tract).
+(4) It can prevent the adhesion of viruses, bacteria, parasites, and other pathogens, to our respiratory and gut linings.
 Numerous studies have shown improved outcomes in various infections, as well as in cancers and gut issues, from supplementing with S. boulardii.

 What Conditions May Benefit from S. boulardii?

 Most of the research on S. boulardii over the years has looked at conditions that cause diarrhea.
 This includes diarrhea from pathogens (bacteria, viruses, fungi), traveler’s diarrhea, HIV-related diarrhea, antibiotic-associated diarrhea, Clostridium difficile infections, and others.